acmdas/das_fieldstones/morefieldstones2011.md

 ## Normal
 Mon, 28 Feb 2011

 Anything that is in the world when you&rsquo;re born is normal and ordinary and is just a natural part of the way the world works.
 Anything that&rsquo;s invented between when you&rdquo;re fifteen and thirty-five is new and exciting and revolutionary and you can probably get a career in it.
-Anything invented after you&rdquo;re thirty-five is against the natural order of things.&mdash;Douglas Adams, &ldquo;The Salmon of Doubt&rdquo;
+Anything invented after you&rsquo;re thirty-five is against the natural order of things.&mdash;Douglas Adams, *The Salmon of Doubt*

 ## Relief
 Fri, 15 Apr 2011